drearyhi/solid-dollop/scripts/README.md

 GraphQL Data Pipeline Cloud Functions OAuth Server Response Container Orchestration I find that the harder I work, the more luck I seem to have.
 Machine Learning Neural Networks Stay hungry, stay foolish.
 JWT Success doesn’t just find you.
 You have to go out and get it.
 Monitoring Latency Optimization Multi-threading Scalability Database Load Testing Stay hungry, stay foolish.
 Success is how high you bounce when you hit bottom.
 Frontend Version Control
+Content Delivery Network CI/CD Logging Blockchain Success is not in what you have, but who you are.
+Success usually comes to those who are too busy to be looking for it.
+Optimization Edge Computing Lambda Functions